Flufiku/Mimir/README.md

 ## How to install
 * Download the latest version of the program from the release page
 * Install the modules in requirements.txt
+* **Important:** There is no LLM model provided with the program due to it being to large for GitHub. **You need to download one yourself** and set its path in the settings option llm_gguf_path.
-* Download any .gguf model and select it in the settings menu.
-(I recommend the dolphin-2.9.4-llama3.1-8b-Q4_K_M available at [HuggingFace](https://huggingface.co/dphn/dolphin-2.9.4-llama3.1-8b-gguf))
+Download any .gguf model and select it in the settings menu.
+(I recommend the dolphin-2.9.4-llama3.1-8b-Q4_K_M available at [HuggingFace](https://huggingface.co/dphn/dolphin-2.9.4-llama3.1-8b-gguf/resolve/main/dolphin-2.9.4-llama3.1-8b-Q4_K_M.gguf?download=true))
 * Start chatting with the AI